Openscapes/2021-noaa-nmfs/adv-github-clinic/agenda2.md

 1. Create the repo in your GitHub account or organization
 2. Pull onto your computer

-**Let's see it done!
-I'll show RStudio and GitHub Desktop**
+**Let's see it done!** I'll show GitHub Desktop and ask someone else to demo from RStudio.

-Interacting via RStudio versus GitHub Desktop.

 * In my personal work, I clone with RStudio and mostly pushes/pulls with GitHub Desktop.
 Why?
 Faster and GH Desktop allows me to interact faster with my 50+ repos that I manage.
 Also GitHub Desktop makes it super easy to deal with merge conflicts.
 Easy peasy.
 I could waste half a day and trash my repo if I deal with those in RStudio.
 * In teaching or helping colleagues, I **only** use GitHub Desktop.
 Why?
 The amount of futzing (5 nasty steps) to get RStudio connected is an unsustainable time-suck when I multiply that by the many people I help.
 GitHub Desktop works immediately.

+**Let's see it done!**

 ### Skill 2.
-Tell RStudio about your repo (if using GitHub Desktop)

-If you are using RStudio for cloning, then you don't need this step.

-**Let's see it done!**

-### Skill 3.
-Commit local changes and push GitHub
+Commit local changes and push to GitHub

 This is 2 steps.